 - Heaping 3/4 cup sour cream

 - 12 tablespoons unsalted butter, at room temperature, plus more for the baking dish

-- Heaping 1 1/2 cups superfine sugar (you can easily make your own by blitzing granulated sugar in the blender until finely ground but not powdery)
+- Heaping 1 1/2 cups superfine sugar (or just blitz granulated sugar in a blender until finely ground but not powdery)